PolarisSS13/Polaris/README.md

 [Forums](http://ss13polaris.com/forums/) - [Wiki](http://ss13polaris.com/wiki/doku.php)

 Polaris is a fork of the Baystation12 code branch for the game Spacestation13.
+TEST EDIT

 ---